fsantanna/pingus/ceu/README.md

 Finally, the pingu dies after the animation frames terminate
 @NN(die_1,-,die_2).

-Note that a single numeric state variable would suffice to track the states.
-Probably, the authors chose to encode each state in an independent boolean variable to rearrange and experiment with them during the development.
+Even though a single numeric state variable would suffice to track the states, the authors probably chose to encode each state in an independent boolean variable to rearrange and experiment with them during the development.
-Still, due to the short-lived nature of callbacks, state variables are unavoidable, and are actually the essence of object-oriented programming (i.e., *methods + mutable state*).
+Still, due to the short-lived nature of callbacks, state variables are unavoidable and are actually the essence of object-oriented programming (i.e., *methods + mutable state*).

 <a name="bomber"/>

-The equivalent code in Céu for the bomber action doesn't require any state variables and reflects the sequential state machine implicitly, as code separated by `await` statements in direct style [[![X]][ceu_bomber]]:
+The equivalent code in Céu for the *Bomber* action doesn't require any state variables and reflects the sequential state machine implicitly, as statements separated by `await` statements in direct style [[![X]][ceu_bomber]]:

 @CODE_LINES[[language=CEU,
-code/await Bomber (void) -> _ActionName__Enum                       @bomber-1
+code/await Bomber (void) -> _ActionName__Enum
 do
     <...>
-    spawn Mover();                          // pingu movement       @move
+    spawn Mover();                          // spawn the pingu movement to execute in the "background"      @move

     var&?
-Sprite s = spawn Sprite(<...>);   // bomber animation     @sprite watching s do                                                   @watch-1
+Sprite s = spawn Sprite(<...>);   // spawn the bomber animation to execute in the "background"    @sprite watching s do                                                   @watch-1
         // 1.
 0th frame: plays a "Oh no!" sound.                    @anim_1
         {Sound::PingusSound::play_sound("ohno", 0.5, 0.0)};